 By Collin Roth, Director of Strategy Development, and Gabriel Green, Public Relations Associate

-Welcome to part three of SPN’s Strategy Implementation Series.
-This series of case studies is dedicated to helping state think tanks learn from one another about the range of models and tools that are proving effective in executing strategic plans and keeping teams and resources aligned along the way.
+Welcome to the second installment of SPN’s Strategy Implementation Series.
+This series of case studies is dedicated to helping state think tanks learn from one another about the range of models and tools that are proving effective in executing plans and keeping teams and resources aligned along the way.

 Across all types of organizations, strategy implementation models must account for three key elements: project management, goal communication and team alignment, and budgeting.
 How your organization approaches these elements will depend on your team and the processes and tools best suited to them.